Material Adverse Change (MAC) / Material Adverse Effect (MAE) Clauses

 • MAC requires materiality AND durational significance.
 A bad quarter is not enough.
 The change must be expected to persist for years.
 Trap answer choices may suggest a short-term decline triggers a walk-away.

-Why MAC Is Rarely Invoked
+Why Is MAC Rarely Invoked Successfully?

 Even after Akorn, MAC remains an outlier remedy: